SIBA Book Award

 Logos and badges: Click here for badges to put on your website!

-Once again, SIBA will host the SIBA Book Award Display Contest at the upcoming SIBA Discovery Show September 16-18 in Savannah, Georgia.
+Once again, SIBA will host the SIBA Book Award Display Contest at the upcoming SIBA Discovery Show September 15-17 in New Orleans, Louisiana.
 Create a table top display for one, more, or all of the Winners and recreate it on site at the show.
 Industry peers will vote for their favorites, and the store with the winning display will receive $1000 This display contest is open to SIBA’s Core Members only.
 So display the books, get familiar and get your creative juices going!

 The best in southern literature, from the people who would know